 Year of Release: 2001

 Format: Playstation 2

 Welcome to Lebensbaum, a strange imaginary town somewhere in Germany.
 An imposing wartime wall looms over it from all sides casting a shadow over the tangle of alleyways, Bavarian-style houses and cobbled streets.
 The sky is a ominous shade of grey during the daytime.
 Doors are firmly bolted come night.
 Nothing much seems to happen here and yet there’s something not quite right.
 Lebensbaum’s residents drift through life in a collective bubble.
-They are either too rooted in their small town ways to notice, or perhaps like the natives of Summerisle and Twin Peaks, complicit in something more sinister.
-You really hope it’s the former…
+They are either too rooted in their small town ways to notice, or perhaps like the natives of Summerisle, complicit in something more sinister.
+You have to hope it’s the former…

 Assassin’s Creed III was a huge disappointment.
-It was a disjointed, unfocused project that eventually became the victim of its own ambition.
+It was a disjointed, unfocused game that became the victim of its own wild ambition.
 So when Assassin’s Creed IV: Black Flag was announced the reaction was fairly muted.
-Many people, myself included, had been deterred by the previous game and raised their eyebrows at the idea of another numbered sequel only a year later.
-But Black Flag is surprisingly good.
-Ubisoft has duly noted AC III’s rather long list of problems and improved it in practically all the areas that matter.
-Connor’s laborious slog through the American Revolution left a bad taste in the mouth, but Black Flag’s buoyant pirate adventure may just be the swig of rum that washes it away.
-Here’s a rundown of the reasons why…
+Many people, myself included, had been soured by the previous entry and raised their eyebrows at the idea of another numbered sequel releasing only a year later.
+And yet Black Flag is surprisingly good.
+Ubisoft has duly noted AC III’s substantial list of problems and improved it in practically all the areas that matter.
+Connor’s laborious slog through the American Revolution left a bad taste in the mouth, but Black Flag’s buoyant pirate adventure may just be the shot of rum that washes it away.
+Here’s why: